Riemannian Inexact Gradient Descent for Quadratic Discrimination: Numerical Results on Imaging

 where $I_{n \times n}$ is the identity matrix, $\lambda \in (0,1)$ is a regularization parameter and $\tilde{K}$ as given by Eq. \eqref{cov_est}.
 The eigenvalues of a sample covariance matrix tend to be biased lower for smaller (true) eigenvalues and higher for larger (true) eigenvalues.
 Regularization shrinks the eigenvalues towards $1$ in Eq. \eqref{cov_est_reg}.
 Note that we choose shrinkage towards the identity and one may shrink towards the average eigenvalue of the sample covariance.
+A total of $30,000$ samples are generated for the optimization results presented in Fig.(4).
+In the sample covariance setting, the number of samples is increased by $200$ at every iteration thus at iteration $k$, $200 * k$ samples are used.
+For the uniform perturbation, the error diminishes naturally as the number of iterations is increased with rate $\mathcal{O}(1/k)$ (Eq.~\eqref{unif_bias}).
 Lastly, we also assume true covariance information as an ideal setting for comparison and use the Steepest Descent Algorithm from the ManOpt \cite{manoptManopt} software package to maximize Eq. \eqref{Jdiv}.
 The $2500 \times 2500$ covariance matrices (corresponding to $50 \times 50$ pixel images) $K_1, K_2$ are calculated with correlation length $\sigma_1 - \sigma_2 = 0.55 - 0.30 = 0.25$ pixels and no signal in the mean i.e. $s = 0$ in Eq. \eqref{Jdiv} (see \cite{kupinski_15} for expressions relating these variables to the covariance matrix).
 The initial point is chosen such that $T_0 \in \mathrm{Gr}(25,2500)$ and is generated by a QR-factorization of a random matrix of dimension $25 \times 2500$ for all algorithms.
 Theoretically, one expects the Frobenius norm of the gradient to converge to $0$ at a rate of $1/K$ for RiGD.
-For RiGD in Figure \ref{fig:rigd_plots}, a fixed step size of $\eta = 0.2$ is chosen.
+For RiGD in Figure \ref{fig:rigd_plots}, a fixed step size of $\eta = 0.2$ is chosen under uniform perturbation and $\eta = 1.5$ the sample covariance setting.
 Parameter initializations for the RiGD-LS are $\sigma = 10^{-4}$, $\beta = 0.7$ and $\eta_0 = 2.0$ under the sample covariance setting ($\tilde{K'}$) and $\sigma = 10^{-4}$, $\beta = 0.7$ and $\eta_0 = 0.5$ under uniform perturbation ($\hat K$).
+Behavior of the relative error parameter $\delta$ as a function of iterates is presented in Figure \ref{fig:rigd_relerror} for the line search variants with varying choices of the shrinkage factor $\beta$.